wellposed/numerical/CONTRIBUTING.md

 # Contributing
 Great!
 Theres so many awesome ways you could help out.
 Pick anything :)

+One easy way is to identify some piece of functionality that doesn't have 100% testing coverage (in either the unit tests or quick check suite), and write some tests for it!
+Theres a lot that needs better coverage right now.